Ik-cyber/Ik-cyber/README.md

-# Hey there, I'm Ik 👋

-Welcome to my little corner of the internet...
+# Listen up, mortals 🧪

+*"I'm gonna need you to take your slow, bloated code and shove it waaaaay up your... repository."*

+Look, I don't have time to explain why your framework choice is terrible, but I'll build you something that actually works.

-I'm a **systems enthusiast** who lives for building things that are:
+I'm a **systems enthusiast** who builds things the right way:
 - ⚡ **Lightning fast**
 - ⚙️ **Elegantly modular**
 - 💅 **Beautifully engineered**

 If it's **low-level**, **performance-tuned**, or **aesthetic as hell**, I'm obsessed with it.

+*No shortcuts.
+No compromises.
+No exceptions.*

 ---